 How it works:Each month we will receive items for the shelter and deliver them to Empower Yolo.
-They are thrilled with the offer and their request for the month of April is for personal care items (shampoo, soap, deodorant, feminine products, razors, etc. Place your donation in the area designated at the back of the Sanctuary, or in the church office.
+They are thrilled with the offer and their request for the months of May and June is for juice and snack items for children as the shelter anticipates the summer break.
+Coffee and tea for adults are appreciated.
+Place your donation in the area designated at the back of the Sanctuary, or in the church office.
 We will deliver donations to D Street House, which is located on our campus at 4th & D. The D Street House staff will be sure our donations are delivered to the shelter.

 STEAC Food Donations

 For many years, DCC has made non-perishable food donations to STEAC (Short Term Emergency Aid Committee) with a basket in the back of the sanctuary.
 Now that we have returned to our sanctuary, we have searched for a more efficient way to contribute food to STEAC.
 Enter the STEAC Neighborhood Food Project!
 This Project provides a steady, reliable source of non-perishable food year-round, by collecting food from community members every other month.